Answer to Question #10494 Submitted to "Ask the Experts"

 First of all, thank you for taking the time to consider my two-part question.
 I am hoping you can help put my mind at ease.
 My question is regarding clarification on one of your risk position statements and x-ray/CT (computerized tomography) imaging I have had done in the recent past.
 I'm a 32-year-old female and have had the following imaging studies from 2005 to 2012:

 - One cervical spine x-ray series (four views)

 - One lumbar spine x-ray series (three views)

 - Two bilateral digital modified mammograms (one view of each breast at two different points in time—so four images total)

 - One dental CT

-The Health Physics Society (HPS) position statement I'm referring to is Risk- PS010: "1.
+The Health Physics Society (HPS) position statement I'm referring to is Radiation Risk in Perspective: "1.
 HPS has concluded that estimates of health risk should be limited to individuals receiving a dose of 50 mSv in one year or a lifetime dose of 100 mSv above that received from natural sources."